kanootoko/digitalModel_problems/problemapi/README.md

 #### /api/groups/:labelName

-:labelName should be one of the ("status", "category", "subcategory", "municipality", "region").
+:labelName should be one of the ("status", "category", "subcategory", "municipality", "district").
   Getting groups of other database labels is possible, but not recommended

 ```json